xxlemon-io/MultiMediaSaver/README.md

 ### `POST /api/download-all`

-Bundle previously fetched assets (from `/api/media`) into a single ZIP file stored under `public/downloads`.
+Bundle previously fetched assets (from `/api/media`) into a single ZIP file stored in the temporary downloads directory (`tmp/downloads`).

 Request body: